 Midnight Highway is a serious milestone in Quinn’s extraordinary journey, which began with him jamming with the Toe Jam Puppet Band at age 3, appearing on Ellen when he was 6 and being taken under Buddy Guy’s wing at age 8.
 Since then, he’s shared the stage with Guy, Eric Clapton, Los Lobos, the Roots, Derek Trucks/Susan Tedeschi and Joe Bonamassa.
 He even opened for B.B.
 King, who invited him to play his treasured guitar, “Lucille.”

-“I wanted to see how far we could get musically on Midnight Highway,” Sullivan adds.
+“I wanted to see how far we could get musically on Midnight Highway,” Sullivan says.
 “I had a lot more creative input on this one and was more active in writing, so it’s something of a mixture.

 “I didn’t want to completely break away from the blues.
 That’ll always be my home ground.
 But I wanted to stretch out.
 Mastering the vocals was important, too, and was the result of a lot of playing and touring—and studying with a vocal coach.
 I’ll admit I hit an awkward stage with my voice when it was changing a few years ago, but I like the way things have worked out so far.”